Treating the first known blood clot in space - Local News 8

 This risk had never been spotted in an astronaut during spaceflight before, so the scientists weighed the risk of the blood clot and its potential to block a vessel in the absence of gravity.
 They also assessed how treatment might impact the astronaut in this environment.

-Dr. Stephen Moll at the University of North Carolina at Chapel Hill’s School of Medicine was the only non-NASA physician consulted to help the astronaut in real time.
+Dr. Stephan Moll at the University of North Carolina at Chapel Hill’s School of Medicine was the only non-NASA physician consulted to help the astronaut in real time.

 “My first reaction when NASA reached out to me was to ask if I could visit the International Space Station to examine the patient myself,” Moll said.
 “NASA told me they couldn’t get me up to space quickly enough, so I proceeded with the evaluation and treatment process from here in Chapel Hill.”